Setting up your Google My Business Listing (GMB)

 Consistently Ranking on Google Maps

 You want to rank as best you can - but how do you get into those coveted top 3 spots on Google Maps feature box?
-The answer is two-fold: there are some things you won’t be able to control, and other things you can chisel away at.
+Our Creative team believes the answer is two-fold: there are some things you won’t be able to control, and other things you can chisel away at.

 Googles Maps Top Ranking factors